Ensuring privacy when undertaking surveillance

 While there are regional nuances in the exact wording of how organizations should comply with data security and surveillance regulation, essentially it is there to protect people’s human rights by safeguarding their right to privacy.
 Therefore, it puts in place controls that must be implemented around the capturing, storing and sharing of video data.
 Several tools and technologies exist to protect people’s privacy during the process of viewing, recording and exporting video.
-The most common are dynamic anonymization, permanent masking and redaction.
+These tools have become even more efficient in recent years due to innovation in AI and analytics software, enabling new levels of privacy safeguarding.
+The most common methods are dynamic anonymization, permanent masking and redaction.

 Dynamic anonymization: With this technique, analytics software is used to automatically anonymize people in the video in real time as the analytics monitors the actions and movements in a scene.
+Innovative technology can also apply this technique to license plates.
 Should the identities of those captured in the footage be crucial to an investigation, only authorized personnel can unmask the data to access the video.
 Not only does this protect individuals in their right to privacy, it also covers an organization’s obligations to keep people safe – especially in open, public spaces.

 Redaction: Rather than blanket-anonymizing people caught on camera, redaction is undertaken after someone’s image has been caught on camera to protect the privacy of non-relevant individuals.
 This is most commonly used when an organization has to share un-anonymized footage, such as with law enforcement as part of an investigation.
 While this technique helps organizations protect the privacy of innocent individuals, it does not safeguard privacy for live video streams.